What is an AA Degree?

-The Associate in Arts degree is designed for transfer to baccalaureate programs at universities.
-This degree has substantial general education components and is designed to accommodate the structure of Baccalaureate Transfer Frameworks described below.
+The Associate in Arts (AA) and Associate in Science (AS) degrees are designed for transfer to baccalaureate programs at universities.
+These degrees have substantial general education components and are designed to accommodate the structure of Baccalaureate Transfer Frameworks described below.

 Information about specific frameworks and copies of frameworks may be obtained from academic advisors or admissions offices.
 A complete set of frameworks is available on the Council on Postsecondary Education's web site.